Data as of 06/30/2021.

 For managed account clients, our fees are 1.00% on the first million, 0.50% on the remainder, annually.

-* The S&P 500 is a widely recognized, unmanaged index of common.
-The figures for the S&P 500 reflect all reinvested but do not reflect any deductions for fees, expenses, or taxes.
+* The S&P 500 is a widely recognized, unmanaged index of common stock prices.
+The figures for the S&P 500 reflect all dividends reinvested but do not reflect any deductions for fees, expenses, or taxes.
 One cannot invest directly in an index.

-**(CPI) – As of November 2016 – U.S. CPI Urban Consumers NSA (Non-Seasonally Adjusted), Index.
-The tracks the prices paid by urban consumers for goods and services and is generally accepted as a measure of price .
-Price affects consumers’ .
+** Consumer Price Index (CPI) – As of May 2021 – U.S. CPI Urban Consumers NSA (Non-Seasonally Adjusted), Index.
+The Consumer Price Index tracks the prices paid by urban consumers for goods and services and is generally accepted as a measure of price inflation.
+Price inflation affects consumers’ purchasing power.

-* Three-Year Annualized Standard Deviation is a measure of, calculated by taking the standard deviation of 36 monthly returns, then multiplying the result by the square root of 12 to annualize it.
+* Three-Year Annualized Standard Deviation is a measure of volatility, calculated by taking the standard deviation of 36 monthly returns, net of fees, then multiplying the result by the square root of 12 to annualize it.
 Since standard deviation measures the dispersion of a set of numbers from its mean, higher results indicate more variation in monthly returns over the trailing three years.

 ** Composite Dispersion is a measure of the similarity of returns among accounts in the Composite.
-It is the standard deviation of the annual returns for all accounts which were in the Composite for the entire year.
+It is the standard deviation of the annual returns, net of fees, for all accounts which were in the Composite for the entire year.

-The objective of this All-Cap Value Composite is to maximize, consistent with reasonable —using a strategy of investing in highly profitable companies, as measured by (ROE), that sell at value prices, as measured by Ratios (P/E).
+The objective of this All-Cap Value Composite is to maximize total after-tax return, consistent with reasonable risk—using a strategy of investing in highly profitable companies, as measured by Return on Equity (ROE), that sell at value prices, as measured by Price-to-Earnings Ratios (P/E).
+The inception date for the All-Cap Value Composite is December 31, 1993.
 The All-Cap Value Composite was created in December 2003 and includes fee-paying accounts over $100,000, full discretion, under management for at least one full quarter which are invested in the All-Cap Value strategy.
 The composite excludes the Muhlenkamp Fund and any wrap fee account.

-Muhlenkamp is an independent registered investment advisory firm registered with theand Exchange Commission.
-The firm’s list of composite descriptions is available upon request.
+Muhlenkamp is an independent registered investment advisory firm registered with the Securities and Exchange Commission.
+A list of composite descriptions and a list of broad distribution pooled funds are available upon request.

-Results are based on fully discretionary accounts under management, including those accounts no longer with the firm.
-Composite may invest in American Depositary Receipts (ADRs).*** Accounts may be shown gross or net of withholding tax on foreignbased on the custodian.
+Returns are based on fully discretionary accounts under management, including those accounts no longer with the firm.
+Composite may invest in American Depositary Receipts (ADRs).*** Accounts may be shown gross or net of withholding tax on foreign dividends based on the custodian.
 Past performance is not indicative of future results.

-The U.S. dollar is theused to express performance.
-Returns are expressed as percentages and are presented gross and net of management fees and include the reinvestment of all .
+The U.S. dollar is the currency used to express performance.
+Returns are expressed as percentages and are presented gross and net of management fees and include the reinvestment of all income.
 Net of fee performance was calculated using actual management fees.
-The annual Composite dispersion presented is an -weighted standard deviation calculated for the accounts in the Composite the entire year.
-Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.
+The annual Composite dispersion presented is an asset-weighted standard deviation calculated for the accounts in the Composite the entire year.
+Policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.